learn-py4web/learn-py4web.github.io/unit17.md

-# Unit 17: Star ratings, file uploads in Vue.js
+# Unit 17: Star ratings, file uploads and more in Vue.js

 In this unit, we provide examples of implementation of common interactions in Vue.js, including star rating, and file upload.